 How does OES work?

-- Humbly collaborate: Our single objective is to enable agencies to better achieve their missions.
-Our partners, who are civil servants with years of experience working on delivering programs across the government, are the experts on how their programs work and often have the best ideas for how to improve them.
-OES team members can provide a new perspective and knowledge of relevant literature to program design and evaluation, but only in collaboration with those on the ground and on the frontlines of public service.
-Sustainable change is possible when the people within partner agencies drive the process and participate in the design and implementation of an evaluation, assist in the analysis and interpretation of results, and make decisions about scale and program implications.
+- Humbly collaborate: Our collaborators, who are civil servants with years of experience working on delivering programs across the government, are the experts on how their programs work and often have the best ideas for how to improve them.
+Sustainable change is possible when the collaborators within partner agencies drive the process, participate in the design and implementation of an evaluation, assist in the analysis and interpretation of results, and make decisions about scale and program implications.